boonsuli/trailerplan_auth_py/README.md

 parameter ```JWT_AUTH_HEADER_PREFIX``` in the ```JWT_AUTH``` object in settings.

 # 6. Json Web Token settings - secure with custom user tables
 There are two ways in order to solve this feature :
 - inherit the standard user model
 - replace the exiting user model by another one

 In this project, we choose the second solution.
-The user's passwords stored in the standard way.
-In the settings :
+The user's passwords stored in the standard python way (django.contrib.auth.hashers.PBKDF2PasswordHasher) .
+It not need to specify in the settings because it is by default.

+## 6.1.
+Settings
+In the app settings, the user model replaced by a custom model:

 ```shell
 AUTH_USER_MODEL = 'app_python.User'
 ```

+## 6.2.
+Restart docker container
 We can recreate the database :
 - stop the container :
 ```shell